EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/03_strategy_and_portfolio/ETF_portfolios.md

 ---
 # ===== Title, summary, and position in the left sidebar =====
-linktitle: Etf Portfolios  # Title shown in the left sidebar menu
+linktitle: ETF Portfolios  # Title shown in the left sidebar menu
 summary:  # Summary of this post
 weight: 304 # Position in the left sidebar
 # ============================================================

 # ========== Basic metadata ==========
-title: Etf Portfolios
+title: ETF Portfolios
 date: 2025-03-07
 draft: false
 authors: